5 June 2023

 Firstly, check that your deposit is covered by a Tenancy Deposit Scheme.
 This essentially means that as long as you pay your rent on time and don’t wreck the property, you’ll get your deposit back at the end of your tenancy.

-It’s also worth making sure that your contract type is an Assured Short-hold Tenancy Agreement.
-This means that the agency/ landlord can only legally visit the occupied property after giving you reasonable notice, and within suitable working hours.
+It’s also worth making sure that your contract type is an Assured Shorthold Tenancy Agreement.
+This agreement protects you AND the landlord and outlines your responsibilities as a tenant living at the property.

-If you are unsure about anything in your contract, get it checked over!
-Most university student unions offer these services for students, so make the most of them.
+If you’re unsure of something in your contract, get it checked over!
+Most university student unions offer these services for students.
+So make the most of them.

 Now that you know how to approach finding accommodation for your second year at university, it’s time to put what you know into practice.